 If you are interested in determining if your pet is a good candidate for SRS/SRT, schedule a consultation with a radiation oncologist at PetCure Oncology.
 At PetCure Oncology’s facilities, they utilize some of the most advanced veterinary technology in the industry.
 Feel free to give their Pet Advocate Team a call at 833-PET-HERO or visit their website to learn more about Stereotactic Radiation Therapy.

 What Are the Benefits and Disadvantages of Stereotactic Radiotherapy?

 When it comes to developing new cancer therapies, researchers and doctors build upon old treatments to improve the overall experience and reduce side effects.
 Some of the benefits of stereotactic radiotherapy include:

-- Exact and targeted therapy that destroys specific tumors leaving the healthy surrounding tissue intact.
+- Sub-millimeter, targeted therapy that attacks specific tumor cells while leaving the healthy surrounding tissue largely intact.

 - No overnight hospital stays are required, which means your furry friend can return home to heal in the comfort of your own home.

 Overall, Stereotactic Radiotherapy is less invasive and traumatic to the pet.
 Being able to preserve healthy tissue and go home after treatment are some of the most noticeable improvements in radiotherapy for pets.